-June - September 2007 Update: The managed lane project has completed one more segment and Toll operations are still slated to begin in the Fall of 2008.
+October - December 2007 Update: Construction continues and toll operations are slated to begin in the late Summer or early Fall of 2008.

 For More Information Contact: David Fink, Texas Department of Transportation; Phone (713) 881-3063, dfink1@houstontranstar.org.

 TEXAS: Express Toll Lanes on I-30/Tom Landry in Dallas